semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 > - **↓** inside the dropdown moves `focus` to the next `menuItem`.
 From the last `menuItem`, the `focus` moves to the first `menuItem`.
 The same logic applies to the **↑** key, but backwards 🙃
 > - **Esc** closes the dropdown.
 If the `focus` was on the control inside the dropdown, `Esc` removes the `focus` from the interactive element and closes the dropdown.

-Keyboard navigation should be performed sequentially across all interactive elements (which have focus) on the page.
+keyboard control should be performed sequentially across all interactive elements (which have focus) on the page.

 - The focus state for all controls appears by pressing the `Tab` key.
 - For inputs and text fields, focus also appears by `onClick`.